-This year two bells dating back to the mid-1800s to early 1900s will be reinstated in the bell tower at Halifax City Hall.
+In 2020, work began to install two bells dating back to the mid-1800s to early 1900s in the Halifax City Hall bell tower.
 The newly rehabilitated bells — one or both quite possibly an original City Hall bell — will replace the electronic bell sound system that City Hall has had installed since 1995.
-The bells will sound differently from the previous electronic bells, which played a recording of Westminster Abbey.
+These historic bells will sound the same as they did over a hundred years ago, and might sound differently than the electronic bells that played a recording of Westminster Abbey.

-The installation work will be completed in two phases — phase one, involving preparation work, began on Wednesday, August 12, and phase two, installing the bells, is scheduled to be completed by the end of 2020.
+The installation work will be completed in two phases — phase one, involving preparation work, was completed in August 2020.
+Phase two, the installation of the bells, was scheduled to be completed by the end of 2020, however, is on hold due to logistical challenges related to COVID-19.
+The project timeline will be reevaluated in the spring of 2021.

 A brief history: Halifax City Hall clocks and bells